 - Ability to send text messages via Cortana (if you have a Windows 10 mobile phone)

 What you won't see is support for extensions in Microsoft Edge.
-According to rumours this will be added in an update some time in 2016.
+According to rumours this will be added in an update some time this year.

 Windows 10 UK price: How much does Windows 10 cost?